Mole Antonelliana: Present

+Since 2000, the Mole Antonelliana building has housed the National Museum of Cinema.

-Since 2000, the building has housed the Museo Nazionale del Cinema.
+Since 2000, the building has housed the National Museum of Cinema.
 The Mole appears on the reverse of the two-cent Italian euro coins and was the inspiration for the official emblem of the 2006 Winter Olympics, as well as those of the 2005 World Bocce Championships and the 2006 World Fencing Championships.

 The building also lent its name to one of Italian football's oldest derbies, the Derby della Mole, between Turin football clubs Torino and Juventus.

 On one side of the four-faced dome, the first Fibonacci numbers are written with red neon lights: they are part of the artistic work Il volo dei Numeri (Flight of the Numbers) by Mario Merz.

 In December 2017, the Mole was illuminated with over 6000 LED lights, an unprecedented event to mark 110 years since the establishment of Aem Torino, Iren, a company that supplies electricity to the city.

 In popular culture

 Friedrich Nietzsche greatly admired the building, associating it with the figure Zarathustra and wrote, "Earlier I walked past the Mole Antonelliana, perhaps the most brilliant work of architecture ever built—strangely, it has no name—as a result of an absolute drive into the heights—it recalls nothing so much as my Zarathustra.
 I baptized it Ecce homo and in that spirit placed an enormous free space around it."

 The Mole was featured in the fourth leg of the American reality competition show The Amazing Race 20.

 The building (including the interior with its Museum of Cinema) was used extensively in the 2004 Italian film Dopo Mezzanotte (After Midnight).

 A stylized version of the building appeared in the logo for the 2006 Winter Olympics.

 The mascot of the 2025 Special Olympics Winter Games, Moly, is an otter with a hat shaped like the Mole.

+The landmark lends its name (Derby della Mole) to the derby between the city's two Serie A football clubs, Torino F.C. and Juventus F.C..